Top tips to help you choose your ideal table tennis table.

 A wheelchair user will need the table legs and undercarriage set back at least 40cm (16 inches) from the end where he'll be playing.

-The International Table Tennis Federation recommends that manufacturers add the letter W and "for wheelchair play" either on the frame or on the undercarriage - so look out for that.
+The International Table Tennis Federation recommends that manufacturers add the letter W and "for wheelchair play" either on the frame or on the undercarriage - so look out for that if you need one of these tables.

 If your table will be used in high profile events, you may want to consider something more eye-catching!